Faarf/Astrolibrary/README.md

 **After (Betelgeuse)**

 <img src="betelgeuse.png" width="350" height="350" />

+The colour of the star is also determined by the startype.
+ - M types = Red
+ - K types = Orange
+ - G and F types = Yellow/white
+ - A, B and O types = Blue

+M types are the least hot, O types are the hottest.

 The planterium is reusable and doesn't affect the original images.
 It also tells you if the replacing went through without issue and reprompts you if the star doesn't exist or if the size information couldn't be retrieved.